Call Center Analytics: What They are and How to Use Them Effectively

 Call center analytics primarily aims to unveil actionable insights from agent interactions that drive better decision-making, deeper comprehension of customer needs, and improved business processes through data-driven problem-solving.

-Examples of Call Center Analytics Data Sources
+Call Center Analytics Data Sources

-• Transcriptions Icon Transcriptions of voice calls
+• Transcriptions Icon Transcriptions of voice calls: Capture every spoken word in agent-customer calls.

-• Video Recordings Icon Video recordings
+• Video Recordings Icon Video recordings: Provide visual context to screen interactions.

-• Event Logs Icon Event logs
+• Event Logs Icon Event logs: Show backend system usage and behavioral triggers.

-• Customer Surveys Icon Customer surveys
+• Customer Surveys Icon Customer surveys: Quantify post-call sentiment and NPS trends.

-What's the difference between Call Center Analytics and Call Center Metrics (KPIs)?
+What's the Difference Between Call Center Analytics and Call Center Metrics (KPIs)?

 Types of Call Center Analytics